 Q: Do I need to sign for my packages?

 A: Air Cargo Pickup: Yes.
-Anyone can pick up the box as long as they know the tracking/airbill number and will need to sign for the release of the packages.
+Anyone can pick up the box as long as they know the tracking/airbill number.
+They will need to show a photo ID and will need to sign for the release of the packages.

-FedEx Hold For Pickup Location: Yes.
-The name on the box needs to match your ID.
+FedEx Hold for Pickup Location: Yes.
+The name on the box must match the photo ID of the person picking up.
 This is annoying but it's their rule.

-FedEx Delivery: Sometimes.
+FedEx and UPS Delivery: Sometimes.
 This is up to the discretion of the driver.
 Sometimes they leave the flowers on the porch, sometimes they won't.
-If you miss your delivery then it is your responsibility to coordinate either a pick-up or redelivery attempt with FedEx.
-We will not be responsible for the flower quality if you missed your delivery and the flowers become compromised because they had to ride on a hot truck all day.
+If you miss your delivery, it's your responsibility to coordinate either a pickup or redelivery attempt with the company We will not be responsible for the flower quality if you miss your delivery and the flowers become compromised because they had to ride on a hot truck all day.